 Prone to ending your texts with a winking emoji?
 Or do you prefer to impress your crush by adding a flexed bicep to your messages?
 Emojis often say what words can't, and when it comes to flirting they're a go-to not just for Brits, but for smartphone users worldwide.

-With Valentine's Day just around the corner, it's time to brush up on your emoji knowledge.
 Let's take a look at the UK's emoji habits, and some of their most embarrassing emoji stories, below.

 Most-used and most-hated emojis